-Photographers always want to capture the lighthouses because of there beautiful architectural design and surroundings because these lighthouse generally located on hill sides or sea sides with a beautiful view around.
+Photographers always want to capture the lighthouses because of there beautiful architectural design, Harbours, landscapes and location where they are located, mostly on hills, long shores or sea sides with a beautiful view around surround.
 Lets look at some of the most stunning for your lighthouses photographs inspiration.

 To be effective the lamp must be high enough to be seen before the danger is reached by a mariner.
 The minimum height is calculated according to trigonometry by taking the square root of the height of a lighthouse in feet and multiplying it by 1.17 to yield the distance to the horizon in nautical miles.

 Where dangerous shoals are located far off a flat sandy beach, the prototypical tall masonry coastal lighthouse is constructed to assist the navigator making a landfall after an ocean crossing.
 Often these are cylindrical to reduce the effect of wind on a tall structure, such as Cape May Light.
 Smaller versions of this design are often used as harbor lights to mark the entrance into a harbor, such as New London Harbor Light.